Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Numerical results

 For the low-$Z$ range of atomic and molecular physics, the most precise computations including relativistic and QED corrections have been obtained by perturbative methods.
 For this reason, we compare the variational no-pair DC energy computed in this work with the perturbative values.
 It was observed in Ref.~\cite{jeszenszkiAllorderExplicitlyCorrelated2021} that the variational and leading-order perturbative energies differ substantially already for the lowest $Z$ systems (see also $E_\DC^\proj$ \emph{vs.} $E_\DC^{(2)}$ in Table~\ref{tab:fwdc}).

-To better understand the origin of this difference, we consider the various physical contributions accounted for in the leading-order QED corrections, $\oo{3}$, of the perturbative scheme first derived by Araki \cite{arakiQuantumElectrodynamicalCorrectionsEnergyLevels1957} and Sucher \cite{josephsucherEnergyLevelsTwoelectron1958}.
+To better understand the origin of this difference, we consider the various physical contributions in the leading-order (non-radiative) QED corrections, $\oo{3}$, of the perturbative scheme first derived by Araki \cite{arakiQuantumElectrodynamicalCorrectionsEnergyLevels1957} and Sucher \cite{josephsucherEnergyLevelsTwoelectron1958}.
 Sucher~\cite{josephsucherEnergyLevelsTwoelectron1958} reported the contributing terms in detail, and the no-pair correction for the exchange of two Coulomb photons can be identified in his calculation that is present in the current variational treatment.
-Of course, the variational no-pair computation contains not only to two-photon exchanges, but it contains the full `Coulomb ladder' with the complete Dirac kinetic energy operator, but to `leading-order', we may expect that this is the most important contribution.
+Of course, the variational no-pair computation contains not only two-photon exchanges, but the full `Coulomb ladder' with the complete Dirac kinetic energy operator.
+Nevertheless, we may expect that the two-photon exchange is the most important, `leading-order' correction to the leading-order perturbative relativistic energy.

 In Table~\ref{tab:fwdc}, we compare the no-pair variational and perturbative results for the singlet ground and first excited state of the helium atom, and for the ground electronic state of the H$_2$ and H$_3^+$ molecular systems near their equilibrium configuration.
 For H$_2$ and H$_3^+$, the inclusion of the $\oo{3}$ two-photon correction reduces the $-21$ and $-$24~n$\Eh$ deviation of the variational and perturbative energies to 0 and $-1$~n$\Eh$, respectively.
 Inclusion of the same correction in the perturbative energy of the 1~$^1S_0$ and 2~$^1S_0$ states of the helium atom reduces the $-$145 and $-$22~n$\Eh$ deviations to $-$11~n$\Eh$ in both cases.